-- Check the cable. - Are the batteries empty?
+- Check if the USB receiver is correctly plugged in. - Is the mouse functioning in another application program?
+Is the mouse deactivated in "Device Manager" - Are the batteries exhausted?
 Insert new batteries of the same type.

 There is not enough room on the HDD.